shieldgenerator7/DwarfTowerScripts/Docs/Dwarf Tower Characters.md

 # Ghost

-I feel like I’ve written about this character many times.
 Based on the ghosts from PacMan.

 Instead of requiring amina, Ghost drops amina pellets when he uses abilities.
 Both allies and enemies can pick up amina pellets to gain a bit of amina.
 When Ghost stuns an enemy, he drops a super pellet.
 Super pellets grant more amina than regular pellets, but also make Ghost vulnerable for a few seconds, by removing his Ghost passive for a bit.
 Super pellets also prevent Ghost from using abilities.
 Amina pellets always spawn at Ghost’s current location.
 Super pellets spawn at the location of the ghost that hit the enemy player.